glpi-project/docdev/source/devapi/search.rst

 Default Select/Where/Join
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The search class implements 3 methods which add some stuff to SQL queries before the searchoptions computation.
+The search class implements 3 methods which add some stuff to SQL queries before the searchoptions computation. |br|
-For some itemtype, we need to filter the query or additional fields to it.
+For some itemtype, we need to filter the query or additional fields to it. |br|
 For example, filtering the tickets you cannot view if you don't have the proper rights.

-You can add the needed case(s) for your feature in theses methods.
+You can add the needed case(s) for your feature in theses methods. |br|
 We have hooks for the plugins to define their own set of default conditions in their hook.php file.

 addDefaultSelect